Casmir5/digital-clock/README.md

 ### Useful resources

-- [Javascript course](https://www.udemy.com/course/the-complete-javascript-course/) - This helped me course helped me soo much in understanding how javasscript date works . this is the best javascript course anyone could have wished for.
+- [Javascript course](https://www.udemy.com/course/the-complete-javascript-course/) - This hcourse helped me soo much in understanding how javasscript date works . this is the best javascript course anyone could have wished for.

 ## Author